-The National Zoo is home to four female California sea lions: Sidney (3 years old), Summer (7 years old), Calli (7 years old), and Sophie (1 year old).
-Sophie is Calli’s first pup and was born on June 17, 2011 at the Pittsburgh Zoo and Aquarium.
+The National Zoo is home to one male sea lion (Jetty) and three female California sea lions (Sidney, Summer, and Calli).
 Calli and Summer are not related, but they have similar stories.
 Both sea lions were orphaned as young pups: Calli’s mother died shortly after she was born, and Summer was abandoned by her mother.
 In June 2005, Pacific Marine Mammal Center in Laguna Beach, California, rescued Calli and Summer.
 There, animal care staff hand-raised them.
 They arrived at the Smithsonian’s National Zoo in spring 2006.
-Sophie and Sidney arrived at the Zoo in July 2012.
+Sidney arrived at the Zoo in July 2012.

 Husbandry training is an important part of sea lion care at the National Zoo.
 Keepers have trained these animals to hold still for eye exams (and to receive eye drops, if needed), dental exams, injections, blood draws, weigh-ins, and radiographs.
 When keepers need to perform an all-over body check, they ask the sea lions to present flippers, open their mouths, and present other body parts.